 - 1. Create your cluster environment, with at least 2 nodes. - 2.
-Install M-Vault and M-Switch / M-Store. - Run the Service Configuration application on both nodes, select Actions → Install Isode Services.
+Install M-Vault and M-Switch / M-Store. - 3.
+Run the Service Configuration application on both nodes, select Actions → Install Isode Services.

-- 5. Add the Clustered IP address to the service, and bring it online. - 6.
+- 4. Create a new Empty Clustered service, and rename it Isode. - 5.
+Add the Clustered IP address to the service, and bring it online. - 6.
 Add the shared disk. - 7.
 Create a new DSA using M-Vault Console.
 Choose the shared drive for the d3-db directory.
 Choose the shared hostname / IPaddress for the hostname. - 8.
 The DSA will start up automatically.
 Stop it. - 9.
 Add a new generic service to the cluster, call it M-Vault. - 10.
 Add the shared disk and ip address as dependencies for the M-Vault clustered service. - 11.
 Change the startup parameters of the DSA using the cluster manager.
-The startup parameters should be J:\d3-db (assuming J is the shared disk). - 12.
+The startup parameters should be $J:\d3-db$ (assuming J is the shared disk). - 12.
 Bring the DSA online. - 13.
 Create a new M-Switch in a normal way.
 This includes creating configuration files within C:\Isode - 14.
 Create a new switch directory on the shared disk. - 15.
 In MConsole select the newly created MTA, then select Advanced.
 Select the Queue directory, and enter in the newly created directory on the shared disk. - 16.
 Create a new Mailboxes directory on the shared disk. - 17.
 In MConsole select the Main Message Store, set the mailbox root to be the newly created Mailboxes directory.